Guide for Authors

 The list of all abbreviations which are used in the manuscript text should be defined in the text at first use (Avoid addition of abbreviation in the manuscript abstract).
 The list of abbreviations (nomenclatures) must be provided alphabetically.
 If your manuscript does not contain any abbreviation, just state “Not applicable” in this section.

-All the references should be cited throughout the manuscript text as well as in the Reference section organized under the Translational Research in Urology reference style (Vancouver).
+References list must be provided by EndNote (https://endnote.com/downloads/) according to the Translational Research in Urology reference format in a consistent style (Vancouver).
+Where applicable, author(s) name(s), year of publication, journal abbreviated title/ book title, chapter title/article title, volume and issue numbers/ book chapter, and the pagination must be present.
 Groups of references should be listed first alphabetically, then chronologically.
 The number of references extracted from each journal should not exceed 3 to 5 citations, which is the average acceptable amount.
 It is also substantially recommended to the authors to refer to recent references in the last 10 years rather than old and out-of-date ones.
 Volume, issue, and pages of the whole references must be specified according to the Translational Research in Urology format.

 All contributing authors should qualify for authorship.
 The order of authorship should be a joint decision of the co-authors.
 Sufficient participation in the work is of utmost importance Authorship.